-If this is what you want you are most welcome.
-In different countries the requirements of being psychologist are different.
-However, in a psychological community like all other fields graduation is the first requirement.
+If this is what you want, you are most welcome.
+In different countries, the requirements for being a psychologist are different.
+However, in a psychological community like all other fields, graduation is the first requirement.

 Then postgraduate diplomas are those training facilities which enhance the skills of graduates and turn them into professionals.

 According to (DAPA) Division of American Psychological Association (2007), 52 branches have been recognized.
 These are those fields in which researchers have done PhDs.

 So you have a broad choice of selecting among them.
 Various universities and degree awarding institutes are conducting separate programs mostly in clinical, educational, forensic, development, and I/O psychology.

 However, there are still other ones who work on separate branches too.
 So it is your choice and interest which will guide you in the long run.

 Exploring mind and its potential is your job.
 Are you ready for this journey?
 If yes, then seek it if no then chose another field, psychology is not for you.